noirscape/delve/README.md

   * Press the down key to show the next piece of information.
   * Press `-` to enter a command at any point.
 * No support for custom handlers in the config file (not workable on the Switch).
+* No support for command histories.
 * Default config file is loaded from `/switch/delve/delve.conf`.
-* New command called `openlink`.
-This command attempts to open a gopher link.
+* New command called `openitem`.
+This command attempts to open an item from the currently visible gopher menu.
+* New command called `dlitem`.
+This command attempts to an item from the currently visible gopher menu.
+Files will be downloaded in accordance to the configuration.